Transfer Estimates for Causal Effects across Heterogeneous Sites: Abstract

+We are interested in solving the functional prediction problem (\ref{linear_beta}) for situations in which the researcher wishes to extrapolate from existing experimental data and therefore has limited control or knowledge on how those sites had been selected.
+In such a scenario, it is generally implausible to assume a well defined sampling mechanism from a particular superpopulation, however defined.
+Instead, we follow a fixed-population (design-based) approach to the problem of extrapolating from experimental to target sites, where our statistical theory will regard the combined population of experimental and target sites as fixed, but only the role of the target site $g^*$ is regarded as random.

+To be specific, we analyze the statistical properties of a predictor under the distribution defined by the following hypothetical protocol: in a first stage, we select sites to the experimental arm by drawing $G_1$ sites at random from $\{1,\dots,G\}$ uniformly and without replacement.
+The remaining locations are assigned the role of a target site, and we take $R_g\in\{0,1\}$ to be an indicator variable that equals one if $g$ is an experimental site, and zero otherwise.
+In a second step, individualized treatments $D_{gi}\in\{0,1\}$ are assigned at random to units, and the intervention is implemented according to that assignment at each experimental site $g$.
+Our main results concern the case of unit-level randomization at each experimental site, but we also discuss the case of site-level randomization separately.
+Finally in a third step we sample units uniformly at random at all sites and use the resulting sample to construct extrapolation estimates for the CATE at each target site.

+\begin{rem} This framework treats the combined experimental and target sites as finitely exchangeable (see Assumption \ref{unconf_loc_ass} below), in close analogy with the literature on conformal prediction (see e.g. \cite{VGS05} and \cite{LGRTW18}).
+This exchangeability condition can be plausible if the researcher ``curates" a sample of experimental sites from available data that is generally comparable \emph{ex ante} to the target site, and potentially discard sites or studies that are known to differ systematically from that site.
+The resulting prediction may also be interpreted \emph{ex post} in light of possible departures from exchangeability.\footnote{In the literature on conformal prediction such a sensitivity analysis was formally proposed by \cite{BCRT23}.} \end{rem}

-We follow a design-based approach to the problem of extrapolating from experimental to target sites, where our statistical theory will regard the combined population of experimental and target clusters as fixed.
-In particular, the cluster-specific conditional average treatment effects $\tau_1(x),\dots,\tau_G(x)$ are treated as deterministic, however the assignment $R_g$ of sites to the experimental population as well as the selection $D_{gi}$ of treated units within each experimental cluster is random.
-In particular, the cross-cluster average and empirical covariance of the functions $\mu_g(x;d)$ can only be estimated with error since even for units included in the sample, only one of the two potential outcomes $Y_{gi}(0),Y_{gi}(1)$ is observed.
-For the remainder of the paper we only consider the case in which there is a single target cluster in addition to $G-1$ experimental clusters.
+Under this fixed-population experiment, the cluster-specific conditional average treatment effects $\tau_1(x),\dots,\tau_G(x)$ are nonstochastic, however the assignment $R_g$ of sites to the experimental role as well as the selection $D_{gi}$ of treated units within each experimental cluster are random.
+In particular, the cross-site average and empirical covariance of the functions $\mu_g(x;d)$ can only be estimated with error since even for units included in the sample, only one of the two potential outcomes $Y_{gi}(0),Y_{gi}(1)$ is observed.
+For the remainder of the paper we focus on the case in which there is a single target cluster in addition to $G-1$ experimental clusters.

-The statistical properties of the estimator are evaluated in terms of the distribution resulting from the above sampling protocol.
-For simplicity we will focus on optimality regarding the integrated mean-squared error (IMSE),